Case Study: Managing Disputes about Medical Treatment Decision-Making

 3. What options are available to Samir and Amali if they remain unsatisfied?

-If Samir and/or Amali are unsatisfied after meeting with Sharon they could consider contacting the Aged Care Complaints Commission, a free service for anyone to raise concerns about the quality of care or services delivered at an Australian Government funded aged care facility.
+If Samir and/or Amali are unsatisfied after meeting with Christine they could consider contacting the Aged Care Quality and Safety Commission, a free service for anyone to raise concerns about the quality of care or services delivered at an Australian Government-funded aged care facility.
 A complaint can be made openly, confidentially or anonymously.

-If Sharon considers after the meeting that the incident remains unresolved she could advise her CEO, or seek advice from Redvale’s lawyer.
+If after the meeting the incident remains unresolved, Christine could advise the facility’s CEO, or seek advice from Redvale’s lawyer.

 Final legal observations

-Meeting with the staff who cared for Samir during the incident and reviewing current practice would enable Sharon to promptly identify systemic issues and areas for improvement at Redvale.
-These include improving recording, accessibility and awareness of Advance Care Directives and planning documents, and providing education to staff about recognising deterioration, Advance Care Planning, consent to treatment, and other aspects of end of life decision-making.
+Meeting with the staff who cared for Samir during the incident and reviewing current practice would enable Christine to promptly identify systemic issues and areas for improvement at Redvale.
+These include improving recording, accessibility and awareness of Advance Care Directives and planning documents, and providing education to staff about recognising deterioration, advance care planning, consent to treatment, and other aspects of end of life decision-making.
 Implementing these improvements would not only assist in preventing future incidents but support delivery of patient-centred care that reflects residents’ treatment preferences.